 ANNA: I hope so!
 I do enjoy this series, but am ready for it to wrap up.

-MELINDA: This series continuously surprises me with its ability to keep me engaged… but I do hope we’ll see some movement here, finally.
+MJ: This series continuously surprises me with its ability to keep me engaged… but I do hope we’ll see some movement here, finally.

 SEAN: Lastly, Yu-Gi-Oh Zexal 4 does whatever it is Yu-Gi-Oh volumes do these days.
 It could have become a wacky 4-koma about high school girls for all I know. :)